-Websites today are often complex online web applications that require a programming and development mindset.
+Websites today are often complex online web applications that require a ton of programming and a development mindset.
 Selling products?
 Site visitors expect to buy directly from the site.
 Hosting an event?
 Site visitors want to register and pay online.
-If there are tickets involved, they want to download that ticket right now.
+If there are tickets involved, they want to download that ticket right away.
 Making all these examples work requires a lot of server-side code, and it's more like software development than designing web pages.
 You don't want a web development firm that only understands the web fundamentals.

 Phoenix Web Development by BANG! - Past Website Development ExamplesNote: These are web development projects that showcase web programming skills and aren't intended to be pretty.
 If you'd like to view examples of our stunning website design work, view our portfolio here.